What Will I Experience During Cataract Surgery?

 On the day of surgery, we ask you to arrive about an hour before the planned surgery.
-We operate primarily out of North Shore Surgery Center in Lincolnwood, but also at Glenbrook Hospital in Glenview, and Saint Francis Hospital in Evanston.
+We operate primarily out of North Shore Surgery Center in Lincolnwood, but also at Glenbrook Hospital in Glenview.
 The nurses and the anesthesiologist (the doctor who administers medication to keep you comfortable during the procedure) will review your medical history and administer drops to dilate your pupil.
 We will talk to you before surgery to confirm the type of lens implant we plan to use and any other issues specific to your surgery.

 Is cataract surgery painful?

-You will be taken to the operating room.
 You will be given eye drops to numb the eye.
 The anesthesiologist will give you medication through an I.V. to relax you.
 If you are still anxious or not fully comfortable, additional I.V. medication is given so that you are essentially asleep through the procedure.
 You may be awake or asleep during the surgery depending upon the amount of sedation given, but you will not be uncomfortable.
 There is no pain during cataract surgery.
 You will feel cool water flowing over your eye at times, and perhaps a painless touch around the eye or a very light pressure sensation, but no pain.
 You may see colorful lights during the procedure as well – this is normal.
-The surgery generally takes about 10-15 minutes, but because the I.V. medication relaxes you, it seems a lot faster to most patients.
+The surgery generally takes about 20 minutes, but because the I.V. medication relaxes you, it seems a lot faster to most patients.

 What care is needed after cataract surgery?

 You will be kept at the surgical center for about a half hour after surgery.
 The nurses will make sure that you are feeling well.
 They will review your instructions and give you written instructions to take home.
-We ask patients to call or page the surgeon if there are ANY questions or concerns, and Dr. Wyse carries a pager at all times.
+We ask patients to call or page the surgeon if there are ANY questions or concerns, Dr. Wyse carries a pager at all times and Dr. Bamba is available on her cell phone at all times.
 Because of the I.V. sedation during the procedure, you will need someone to drive you home from surgery.
+If your friends or family are not available to pick you up, our office can provide you with names of services that can do this.
 We ask that for at least 24 hours you do not drive or make any important decisions.
 You will be using the same eye drops that were started 2-3 days before surgery.
 You will see your surgeon the day after surgery.

 What restrictions are there after cataract surgery?